PramodKumarYadav/Rusty/Readme.md

 - You can now combine the objects and Actions in every two lines of codes to achieve what you want to achieve.
 With a consistant way to build your tests, it gives a easy way to write tests (instead of writing them in excel as a keyword based approach -which git cannot work with) to a format, that is similar to the excel one but also git maintainable).See example files to understand what I mean here.
 - Excels, although not used at the time of writing, will be replaced with either XMLs, or CSVs, both these artifacts being git friendly.
 - In general, all artifacts are created keeping a clean design, git maintanability, collaboration and long term maintanece in mind.

+# Common Troubleshooting in UFT
+Common Troubleshooting errors and their root cause while working with UFT:

+- Forgetting to load all function libraries before testing a action that needs function libraries.

+- If you load a library via code, all the changes in libraries that you made after you opened UFT will not be loaded (specially true if you have saved files but not commited them).
+  To be able to see your changes, close and open UFT again.
+Rusty- Right!

+- Debug doesnt work when you load libraries via code (even though UFT claims that it should).
+  As I have been told by a friend, UFT has this bug since version 14 (somewhere early in year 2019).
+Close to one year gone, still exists!

+- If you load a library manually via "add fn library from UFT", you would still need to close and open it again in UFT for it to show latest contents.
+Thre is no auto refresh, or auto save for that matter.
+Not good, but hey, I dont call it Rusty without a reason!
+- Best option is:
+	- For debugging, add all function libraries manually.
+	- For running, the script will add them via code.

+- Changing parameters in functions call or in functions defination but not setting it in other place.

+- If you rename a function and call it in UFT, it will not tell that the function is missing.
+Instead, it will say "Type mismatch: 'GetBrowsersEXENameDummy'".
+Thats an incorrect message for a missing function.
+Puts on off in wrong direction and wastes time.Rusty!

+- While calling a object, call using set.
+While calling a string function, call without Set.
+	Dim objXML1: Set objXML1 = GetTestEnvConfigurationValue(pathXML, testEnv, Key)
+	Dim BrowserName: BrowserName = GetXMLChildNodeValue(objXML1, Key)

+- Mixing this up will result in unexpected errors.
+For example:
+	- Not setting a "object" using set command.
+Example.
+		Instead of doing this: Dim envNode: Set envNode = objXML.SelectNodes(xPath) Doing this: Dim envNode: envNode = objXML.SelectNodes(xPath)

+		Another example while returning a function type: Function from test-env-functions (for xml) Correct setting: Set GetTestEnvConfigurationValue = envNode.item(0)
+		Incorrect setting: GetTestEnvConfigurationValue = envNode.item(0)

+	- Setting a non-object using set command.
+Example (for a function that returns string).
+		Instead of doing this: Dim BrowserName: BrowserName = GetXMLChildNodeValue(objXML1, Key) Doing this: Dim BrowserName: Set BrowserName = GetXMLChildNodeValue(objXML1, Key)

+		Another example while returning a function type: Function from test-env-functions(for xml) Correct setting: GetXMLChildNodeValue = childXMLNode.item(0).nodeTypedValue
+		Incorrect setting: Set GetXMLChildNodeValue = childXMLNode.item(0).nodeTypedValue